christo/fortune/README.md

 The categories of fortune cookies are as follows:

-christo
-: my own programs and aliases
-cs-quotes
-: quotes I like from computer science neovim
-: tips on using neovim
-programs
-: various programs I have installed radar
-: misc things I want to be reminded of sh
-: command-line antics
+christo : my own programs and aliases cs-quotes : quotes I like from computer science neovim : tips on using neovim programs : various programs I have installed radar : misc things I want to be reminded of sh : command-line antics stickers : something you might find as a laptop sticker
-stickers
-: something you might find as a laptop sticker tmux
-: tmux-specific reminders; mostly keybindings wisdom
-: general wisdom for life
+strategies: personal productivity methods tmux : tmux-specific reminders; mostly keybindings wisdom : general wisdom for life zoomer : shit zoomers say
-zoomer
-: shit zoomers say

 ## Adding and Modifying